tomasz-g/2048game/README.md

 - hit 'Back to Game' button to hide Game instruction<br>

 - change grid size<br>
+change value of HEIGHT and/or WIDTH variable in the code<br>
 '2' <= HEIGHT, WIDTH <= '10' # not tested above '10'<br>

--Hit PLAY icon to Start
-(left top corner)
+-Hit PLAY icon to Start (left top corner)